DC37/Super-Mario-Paint/README.md

 Major Releases:
 -----
 See "Version History.txt" for semantic versioning and more release notes.
+* June 24, 2020 - v1.4.2 release with more backend upgrades
 * June 7, 2020 - v1.4.1 release with some backend upgrades carried over from v1.3.0
 * June 2, 2020 - v1.4.0 release 'Giant Mario Paint', second major functionality upgrade
 * March 2019 - Addition of team members Seymour & CyanSMP64